Moby: Business ventures

-Starting in around 2001, Moby launched a series of co-owned business ventures, with the two most prominent being the Little Idiot Collective—a New York City, U.S. bricks-and-mortar clothing store, comics store, and animation studio that sold the work of an "illustrators collective".
-In May 2002, Moby launched a small raw and vegan restaurant and tea shop called TeaNY in New York City with his then girlfriend Kelly Tisdale.
+Starting around 2001, Moby launched a series of co-owned business ventures, with the two most prominent being the Little Idiot Collective—a New York City bricks-and-mortar clothing store, comics store, and animation studio that sold the work of an "illustrators collective".
+In May 2002, he launched a small raw and vegan restaurant and tea shop called TeaNY in New York City with his then-girlfriend, Kelly Tisdale.
 In 2006, Moby said he had removed himself from any previous business projects.

-In November 2015, Moby opened the Vegan restaurant Little Pine in the Silver Lake neighborhood of Los Angeles, California.
-The restaurant serves organic, vegan, Mediterranean-inspired dishes and has a retail section with art and books, curated by Moby himself.
-All profits are donated to animal welfare organizations; in May 2016, Moby estimated the year's donations at $250,000.
+In November 2015, Moby opened the vegan restaurant Little Pine in the Silver Lake neighborhood of Los Angeles.
+The restaurant served organic, vegan, Mediterranean-inspired dishes and had a retail section with art and books, curated by Moby himself.
+All profits were donated to animal welfare organizations.
+In May 2016, Moby estimated the year's donations at $250,000.
 In December 2019, Moby launched the Little Pine lifestyle range of products and merchandise, with all profits donated to six charities.
+Little Pine closed permanently in December 2022.

-On August 23, 2016, Moby announced the inaugural Circle V Festival along with the official video for 'Don't Leave Me' by Moby & The Void Pacific Choir.
-The event took place at LA's Fonda Theatre and featured Blaqk Audio & Cold Cave on the bill amongst others in the evening and talks and vegan food stalls in the afternoon.
-Moby described Circle V as "the coming together of my life’s work, animal rights and music.
-I couldn’t be more excited about this event and am so proud to be head-lining."
+On August 23, 2016, Moby announced the inaugural Circle V Festival along with the official video for "Don't Leave Me", by Moby & the Void Pacific Choir.
+The event took place at LA's Fonda Theatre and featured Blaqk Audio & Cold Cave on the bill, amongs others, as well as talks and vegan food stalls.
+Moby described Circle V as "the coming together of my life's work, animal rights and music.
+I couldn't be more excited about this event and am so proud to be head-lining."

-The second Circle V event took place on November 18 this time at The Regent Theatre in Los Angeles.
-Moby headlined the event for the second year with artists Waka Flocka Flame, Dreamcar and Raury featuring on the bill.
+The second Circle V event took place on November 18, this time at the Regent Theatre in Los Angeles.
+Moby headlined the event for the second year, with artists Waka Flocka Flame, Dreamcar, and Raury featuring on the bill.